Learn more about Shellfish Safety in this live zoom talk:

 Action is taken when conditions pose a threat to public health.
 Why has Saratoga Passage been closed since last August, initially for all shellfish and currently for butter and varnish clams?
 Whatcom and San Juan counties have recently been closed for all shellfish harvesting.

-Join SWS on zoom to find out about these closures.
-Jerry Borchert (WDOH) will talk about monitoring shellfish tissue for the presence of biotoxins.
+Jerry Borchert (WDOH) talks about monitoring shellfish tissue for the presence of biotoxins.
 The WDOH marine biotoxin monitoring program is the largest in the United States.

 Presented by the Sound Toxins team at Sound Water Stewards.